-ISU DPT Program has been producing effective and caring physical therapists for over 25 years.
+The ISU DPT Program has been producing effective and caring Physical therapists for over 25 years.
 Our faculty is clinically engaged and directly supervise and instruct students in the clinic with direct patient care beginning in the first year of the program.
-We emphasize critical reflection and evidence based practice to challenge the student to be lifelong learners to move the profession forward through their careers.
+We emphasize critical reflection and evidence based practice to challenge the student to be lifelong learners to drive the future of the profession.

 Our graduates are self-assured and benefit from the small class size and direct interaction with faculty.
 Our graduation rate over the past two years (2015 & 2016) is 100% and pass rate on the National Physical Therapy Licensure Exam (NPTE) over the past two years (2015 & 2016) is currently 96%.
 A 100% of our licensed graduates (2015 & 2016) seeking employment found employment within 6 months.